Brian VanGorder: Coaching career

 In 2005 VanGorder was hired as the Jacksonville Jaguars linebackers coach, and he only served one year with the Jaguars before being hired as the head coach for the Georgia Southern Eagles on December 9, 2005.
 VanGorder resigned after finishing his only season at 3–8, the Eagles' then-worst record in the program's modern history.
 On December 19, 2007 VanGorder was named defensive coordinator and linebackers coach at South Carolina.
 Five weeks later, on January 24, 2008, ESPN reported that VanGorder would leave to join new Atlanta Falcons head coach Mike Smith's staff as their defensive coordinator.

 On January 9, 2012, VanGorder was hired by Auburn University coach Gene Chizik as defensive coordinator.
-He replaced Ted Roof who departed for the defensive coordinator position at the University of Central Florida.
+He replaced Ted Roof, who departed for the defensive coordinator position at the University of Central Florida.

 On December 28, 2013, just hours after winning the 2013 Pinstripe Bowl, the University of Notre Dame announced VanGorder will take over as defensive coordinator, replacing Bob Diaco, who took over as head football coach at the University of Connecticut.

 He was terminated only four games into the 2016 season, on September 25.

 VanGorder announced his retirement from coaching college football in 2021 and became the defensive coordinator at Gulf Shores High School in Alabama under Mark Hudspeth.

+In December of 2021, VanGorder became the head coach for American Heritage School's Palm Beach campus.
+He resigned in March of 2023 after a 2-7 season.